ashcodes08/fantastic-four/README.md

 - React js: To make backend and UI development.
 - Node js: To make backend.
 - Mongo DB: To manage database.
-- PayTM API: To implement payment gateway.
+- RazorPay API: To implement payment gateway.